sethtbacon/text-to-speech/README.md

 # OpenAI & Azure TTS Demo in GitHub Codespaces

-This project demonstrates how to use Text-to-Speech (TTS) APIs from OpenAI and Azure within GitHub Codespaces.
-The demo includes a Python script that converts text into speech and saves the output as an audio file.
+This project demonstrates how to convert text to speech using the TTS APIs from OpenAI and Azure.
+It has been reworked to provide a streamlined development experience in GitHub Codespaces with a modern file structure and improved diagnostics.

+## Project Structure

+- **tts_demo.py**: Main Python script that reads text from `text_to_convert.txt` and generates speech audio.
+  - For **OpenAI TTS**, the script outputs `output.mp3`.
+  - For **Azure TTS**, the script outputs `output_azure.mp3`.
+- **text_to_convert.txt**: Contains the text to convert into speech.
+- **.env**: Environment file (should contain your API keys and region) that is loaded via Codespaces secrets.
+- **requirements.txt**: Lists the Python dependencies.
+- **.devcontainer/**: Contains the `devcontainer.json` for setting up your Codespace.
+- **diagnostics/**: Contains scripts for verifying environment variable injection and Azure configuration (`validate_env.py` and `validate_azure.py`).
+- **.gitignore**: Ensures that generated audio files, environment files, and cache directories are not committed.

 ## Features

-- **Text-to-Speech Conversion:** Generate speech audio from text using either OpenAI's or Azure's TTS API.
+- **Dual TTS Endpoints:** Easily switch between OpenAI and Azure TTS using command-line options.
-- **Customizable Voices:** Select from multiple voices for each endpoint.
+- **Customizable Voices:** Select voices using the command-line arguments (`--voice` for Azure, `--voice-oai` for OpenAI).
+- **Diagnostics Tools:** Validate your environment setup with the scripts in the `diagnostics` folder.
-- **GitHub Codespaces Ready:** Preconfigured for a seamless development experience in GitHub Codespaces.
+- **GitHub Codespaces Ready:** Preconfigured with a `devcontainer` for a seamless VSCode experience in Codespaces.
-- **Environment Management:** Securely load your API keys using environment variables.

 ## Available Voices